eikek/publet/doc/src/main/resources/org/eknet/publet/doc/resources/_intro.md

 # Introduction

-Publet is a web application that allows you to edit content just like a wiki does.
-Besides many other wiki applications, publet does not use a relational database to store the content.
-Publet stores each page in a file on the server's file system.
-All those files are maintained inside a git repository.
-By using a git repository you'll get versioning of the web content "for free".
+Publet is a web application where you can edit pages like in a wiki.
+Besides three wiki languages, you can also write Scala scripts and choose from a broad set of template languages to not only create static sites, but also dynamic sites conveniently and *"on the fly"*.

 Publet offers three wiki markup languages: